 Heavy users (red zone) will be actively traced, contacted, and supervised.
 For these users, the aim is to achieve a situation in which a maximum of 1% of all companies are in the red zones and only incidentally (no two successive reports).

 The median of the use of antibiotics in Europe is about 50 mg/kg biomass and has remained relatively steady in recent years.
 A gradual reduction in Belgium should eventually lead to a total use of about 50 mg/kg biomass by the end of 2024.

 Assuming that the 50% reduction goal of 2020 is achieved, a further 15% reduction will be required in order to achieve a 65% reduction compared to 2011.

 In 2018, the use of colistin in Belgium amounted to 1,69 mg/kg, a reduction of 64,4% compared to 2011.
 In order to enable a further reduction and to meet the target of 1 mg/kg biomass by the end of 2024, the animal feed industry has committed to stop using colistin in medicated feed by the end of 2021 at the latest.

 In order to achieve these objectives, 9 action points were also defined in the 2024 vision.
 Data collection and benchmarking remain important but in ‘Vision 2024’ AMCRA goes one step further.
 Veterinarians will have to provide usage data and they will also be benchmarked.
 In case of excessive use, a plan for improvement will be drawn up.

 In addition, farmers and veterinarians will be coached individually and trained.
 Efforts will also be made to raise their awareness.

-The Belgian meat suppliers are ready to offer a Certified European pork solution tailored to your needs.
+The Belgian meat suppliers are ready to offer a Certified European beef solution tailored to your needs.
 Leave your contact details and we’ll find the meat supplier that’s most fit to help you.